Two $25 Shopping Carts in one month???

 I didn’t intend to go to WinCo at all, especially not after already having spent $25 at ye olde farmer’s market.
 Not because I don’t like shopping or anything; one of my favorite sports IS shopping, so I will always go if I can afford to do so.
 But after having bought so much awesome produce, I didn’t think it was necessary to get anything else.
 Part of why my $25 Shopping Carts are so successful has to do with the fact that I pay very close attention to what I have at home before I go shopping so that I build around what I already have and avoid duplicates in the kitchen.

-Funny thing about food is that you end up eating it and it never restocks itself on its own (kinda like how money doesn’t just grow on trees… I’ve always hated that).
+The funny thing about food is that you end up eating it and it never restocks itself on its own (kinda like how money doesn’t just grow on trees… I’ve always hated that).
 I generally keep a tally of what bare bones staples are running low and pick them up along the way on bigger shopping trips so I can always have something on hand, but this time around I was running low on a lot of stuff.
-So when my pal, Catherine, mentioned she’d be heading to WinCo (a large discount grocery store chain in the western US) to pick up a few things from their bulk section, I figured it was a good time to tag along and get some bare bones staples for my bare cupboards.
+So when my pal, Catherine, mentioned she’d be heading to WinCo (a large discount grocery store chain in the western US) to pick up a few things from their bulk section, I figured it was a good time to tag along and get some bare-bones staples for my bare cupboards.
 Here’s what I got:

 - 0.77 lb spiral pasta – $0.59